A Survey Analyzing Generalization in Deep Reinforcement Learning: Preliminaries on Deep Reinforcement Learning

+While Equation \ref{tdupdate} represents the one-step temporal difference update, i.e. TD(0), it is further possible to consider multi-step TD which focuses on multi-step return, i.e. TD($\lambda$).
+In $Q$-learning the goal is to learn the optimal state-action value function \citep{watkins89}

-This is achieved via iterative Bellman update which updates $Q(s_t,a_t)$ by
+This is achieved via iterative Bellman update \citep{bellman57,bellman59} which updates $Q(s_t,a_t)$ by

 Thus, the optimal policy is determined by choosing the action $a^*(s) = \argmax_a Q(s,a)$ in state $s$.
+The optimal Bellman operator is \citep{bellman57}

 In high dimensional state space or action space MDPs the optimal policy is decided via a function-approximated state-action value function represented by a deep neural network.
-In a parallel line of algorithm families the policy itself is directly parametrized by $\pi_\theta$, and the gradient estimator used in learning is
+The loss function in deep reinforcement learning is the quadratic difference between that target network and the current state-action value function.